 - From Stroud, with a 1:30 hour trip fares start at £15.

 From Bath, with a 1:30 hour trip fares start at £10.

 A connection may be required for these trains.

-Stonehenge is a world famous prehistoric monument located in the region of Wiltshire, South of the Cotswolds (about 20km away from Bath).
+Another place to visit is Stonehenge, a world famous prehistoric monument located in the region of Wiltshire, South of the Cotswolds (about 20km away from Bath).
 Tickets to access the site can be bought from with rates from £21.50 for 1 adult (18+), discounted fares are available for childs and families as well..

 By car, it is accessed via the A36 route and the B390 from the South of the Cotswolds (from Bath and Bristol), the A419; A346 and A345 from the center (from Cheltenham / Gloucester, Stroud and Cirencester), and A361; A419; A346 and A345 form the North-eastern part (from Moreton-in-Marsh, Chipping Campden).

 The nearest town is Salisbury and some bus lines connect it to the Cotswolds.

 The Salisbury station is the closest train station to Stonehenge, about 14km away (9 miles):